presswizards/FreeScoutGPT/README.md

 <p/>
 <a href="https://www.buymeacoffee.com/robwpdev" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a><br>
-If this plugin saves you time, helps your clients, or helps you do better work, I’d appreciate it.
+If this module saves you time, helps your clients, or helps you do better work, I’d appreciate it.
 </p>

 ## Features